SEX COACH CAITLIN V

 Right.
 Yeah.

-Talk before you lick.
+Yeah, yeah, yeah.
+Talk before you touch, talk before you lick.

 Because she, if you've had experiences like I've had, you think that anyone that's going there has an end result in mind and they're trying to push to get to that place.